Cartago (canton)

 Cartago is a canton in the Cartago province of Costa Rica, with an estimated population of 165,417 as of 2022.
 It ranks as the fifth-most populous canton in the country and is the 42nd largest by area.
 Cartago is bordered by Desamparados and El Guarco to the south, Goicoechea and Vázquez de Coronado to the north, Oreamuno and Paraíso to the east, and Montes de Oca, La Unión, and Desamparados to the west.

 The administrative and historical center of the canton is the City of Cartago, which comprises the Oriental and Occidental districts, rather than being a single district.
 Founded in 1563 by Spanish conqueror Juan Vásquez de Coronado, Cartago is the second-oldest surviving city in Costa Rica, after Espíritu Santo de Esparza, which was established in 1557.
 It served as the colonial capital of Costa Rica from 1563 until 1823, after the Ochomogo War.
 Following the amendments to the Constitution of 1847, the canton itself was officially established as a municipal administrative division on 7 December 1848 by law N° 36.

 Geography

-Cartago covers an area of 278.66 km² (107.59 sq mi) and has a mean elevation of 1,575 m (5,167 ft).
+Cartago covers an area of 278.66 km^{2} (107.59 sq mi) and has a mean elevation of 1,575 m (5,167 ft).

 The canton is shaped like a T, extending southeast from its capital city to encompass a narrow strip of the Cordillera de Talamanca (Talamanca Mountain Range).
 This geographic configuration includes portions of the Pan-American Highway, making Cartago an important transit hub.
 The varied elevation and diverse landscapes contribute to the canton's natural diversity, which includes valleys, mountains, and fertile plains ideal for agriculture.